-The PS5’s launch lineup tops that of the Xbox Series X, mainly because it actually has some PS5-only games.
-While the aforementioned Marvel’s Spider-Man: Miles Morales is launching on PS4 too, the PS5 heads out of the gate with Demon’s Souls, a full remake of the legendarily hard-as-nails action RPG that spawned the Dark Souls series, as well as family-friendly platformer Sackboy: A Big Adventure and oddball puzzler Bugsnax as exclusives.
+The PS5’s launch lineup comfortably beat that of the Xbox Series X, mainly because it actually had some PS5-only games.
+While the aforementioned Marvel’s Spider-Man: Miles Morales launched on PS4 too, the PS5 headed out of the gate with Demon’s Souls, a full remake of the legendarily hard-as-nails action RPG that spawned the Dark Souls series, as well as family-friendly platformer Sackboy: A Big Adventure and oddball puzzler Bugsnax as exclusives.

 And then there’s Astro’s Playroom, a free pack-in game designed to show off the DualSense, but one that shouldn’t be dismissed as a mere tech demo.
 We found more creativity squeezed into Astro’s five(ish)-hour playtime than there is in most games quadruple its length.
 The infectiously likeable 3D platformer brilliantly shows off how the microphone, haptic feedback and adaptive triggers can add to gameplay (four words: rock-climbing robot monkey), all while celebrating 25 years of PlayStation gaming with face-wide grin-inducing charm.
 To say much more would be spoiling it, so just make sure this is the first thing you play on your PS5.